Foredeck and Forepeak

 Aft Deck and Swim Platform

 With an area of approximately 250 sq ft. the Fleming 55 aft deck is unusually large.
-Being all at one level, it becomes an extension of the salon and provides ample space for chairs, donning scuba gear or fishing.
-The fiberglass skirt around the edge of the wide teak coaming conceals mood lighting and hides the engine-room air intakes where they are well-protected from salt-laden spray.
+Being all at one level, it becomes an extension of the salon and provides ample space for chairs, donning scuba gear, or fishing.
+The fiberglass skirt around the edge of the wide teak cap rail conceals mood lighting and hides the engine-room air intakes which are well-protected from salt-laden spray.

 Shower fittings for hot and cold water, located next to the inward-opening transom door, are conveniently placed for use while standing on the swim platform.
 Stainless steel handrails on the transom and a swim ladder, which can be deployed by a person in the water, provide safety and convenience.

 Access to the upper boat deck is via a stainless steel ladder and a sliding hatch in the overhead.
 Access into the lazarette is through lockable hatches, with safe and stylish curved corners.
-Available as options are a console for cockpit controls and a locker, which can be equipped with a basin and faucets.
+Available as options are a console for cockpit engine controls and a locker, which can be equipped with a basin and faucet, insulated chest or icemaker.

 The Fleming 55 low-profile flying bridge is spacious and packed with practical amenities.
 Its double helmseat, with folding stainless steel footrest, folds forward to access storage beneath it.
 The control console has full engine instrumentation and ample room for electronics.
 Access to and from the pilothouse is by a protected internal companionway directly from the pilothouse, avoiding the need to navigate perilous steps or ladders where a slip could result in a fall over the side.
 A wrap-around venturi windshield with stainless steel handrail provides protection from wind and weather.

 There is seating for eight guests close to, but out of the way of, the helm station.
 A fiberglass table is standard and an ingenious pass-thru "dumbwaiter" eliminates the need to carry refreshments up from the galley.
-Aft of the seating area is the separate boat deck for yacht tender and davit.
+Aft of the seating area is the separate boat deck for the tender and a fully hydraulic davit, with remote control.
 From here, a ladder provides direct access to the lower aft deck.

-A new, popular option is the aft facing upper deck control station that provides the captain with excellent visibility aft.
-Complete with bow thruster, throttle and gear controls, backing into a tight slip is easier than ever.
+A popular option is the aft facing boat deck control station that provides the captain with excellent visibility aft.
+Complete with bow thruster, and engine controls, backing into a tight slip is easier than ever.

-The radar arch provides ample room for the full range of antennae required by modern electronic equipment.
-Navigation lights are installed vertically and parallel to the ship's centerline in full compliance with Colregs.
+The radar arch provides ample room for the full range of antennae required by modern electronic equipment, and an optional fibreglass hardtop is a popular choice.

 Main Salon and Galley

 The salon in the Fleming 55 features a comfortable L-settee with cushions upholstered over wood frames instead of the usual foam cushions on plywood.
 The sole is hand-laid teak and holly strips, and all built-in furniture is of superior quality joinerwork with rounded corners.
 There is a hi-lo table of unique design making it suitable for dining and as a coffee table.
-To stbd is a cabinet with pop-up TV lift and space for entertainment system components.
+To starboard is a cabinet with powered TV lift and space for entertainment system components.
 To port is a bar with icemaker.
-An optional entertainment center is offered.
 The salon opens directly onto the aft deck through double sliding doors.
-Hand-crafted wood blinds provide privacy and ventilation.

 The galley is conveniently located on the same level as the salon and is properly designed to be used while underway.
 Either Corian or granite counter tops can be ordered.
-There are ample storage lockers and drawers, and appliances include a 21 cu. ft. side-by-side fridge/freezer with teak-panel doors and chilled water dispenser; ceramic glass cooktop with practical - yet seldom seen - custom s/s pot-holders; convection microwave; trash compactor and a composite double sink with Hans-Grohe faucet and garbage disposer.
+There are ample storage lockers and drawers, and appliances include a 21 cu. ft. side-by-side fridge/freezer with teak-panel doors and chilled water & ice dispenser; Miele induction cooktop with practical custom stainless steel pot-holders; convection microwave; and an undermount double stainless steel sink with waste disposer.
 Space has been provided for an optional dishwasher.
 A 20-gallon water heater is conveniently located close to the sinks for instant hot water.
 A pass-through dumbwaiter makes it safe and easy to serve food and drinks to guests on the flying bridge.

 The master cabin is forward for maximum light and ventilation.
 It features a tapered queen berth with headboard.
-The bed lifts at the press of a button to access storage for bulky items such as bedding and towels.
+The bed lifts at the press of a button to access storage for bulky items.
 The bed also slides aft to make it easier to make the bed.
-There are two hanging lockers with teak louvered doors and a TV cabinet with space for DVD player.
+There are two hanging lockers with shelves, teak louvered doors and space for a TV.

-The master cabin has an en suite head with Corian or granite countertops and a molded fiberglass shower stall.
+The master cabin has an en suite head with Corian, marble or granite countertops and a molded fiberglass shower stall.
 Hans-Grohe faucets are used throughout and feature a thermostatically controlled shower.
-All heads have pressure-jet Headhunter non-clog toilets, which are unique by having no mechanism downstream of the toilet bowl.
-These toilets are as easy to operate as any household toilet.
-A fiberglass holding tank holds 100 gals and has a saltwater flush plus vents to port and stbd with anti-odor filters to provide cross-flow ventilation.

 The port guest cabin is offered with either two single or one double bed with headboards.
 An additional slide-out upper berth with either layout is optional.
 The aft bulkhead has generous bookshelves.
-The stbd guest cabin has one lower and one upper, slide-out, upper berth.
-This cabin can also be offered as an optional office with desk, lockers, bookshelves and space for a computer.
+The starboard guest cabin has one lower and one upper, slide-out, upper berth.
+This cabin can also be offered as an optional office with desk, lockers, bookshelves and space for a computer & printer.

 The guest head features a one-piece fiberglass molding and shower stall with bi-fold stainless steel doors.
-The attractive ceramic basin is set in a Corian or granite countertop.
+The attractive ceramic basin is set in a Corian, marble or granite countertop.
 Faucets are Hans-Grohe with a thermostatically controlled shower.

 Throughout the yacht all lighting is LED type with polished stainless steel fittings.
 Teak and holly soles are standard in all interior areas.